TL;DR

 In outsourcing, the vendor owns delivery and manages scope.
 In augmentation, engineering managers run standups, assign tickets, and conduct code reviews.
 Augmented engineers operate as part of the internal team.

-Staff augmentation also differs from Employer of Record (EOR) services.
+Staff augmentation also differs from Employer of Record services.
 An EOR acts as the legal employer for compliance purposes, including payroll, taxes, and labor law.
 An EOR does not recruit or vet talent.

 Nearshore vs. offshore vs. outsourcing vs. EOR